Brett Volume 2: Chapter XIII - St. Leonards 1835

 Then will those who've shared his gladness

-Sing this new-made song of gladness,
+Sing this new-made song of Madness,

-While bleak winds of March round our dwellings did play,
+While bleak winds of March round our dwellings did

 And waiting were we for the Spring and its flowers,